-Sam joined Ryley Carlock & Applewhite as an associate in 2008.
-He graduated from the Sandra Day O' Connor College of Law at Arizona State University where he received his J.D. and an Indian Legal Certificate.
-His practice currently involves work in Water, Energy, Resources and Environmental Law; Public Policy; and the Litigation practice groups.
+Mr. Lofland is an associate in the Firm's Water, Energy, Resources and Environment and Litigation Practice Groups.
+He joined the Firm immediately after he graduated from the Sandra Day O' Connor College of Law at Arizona State University where he received his J.D. and an Indian Legal Certificate.

-Before going to law school Sam spent a year working at Villanova Preparatory School as a residential life supervisor and substitute teacher.
+He is originally from a small rural town, Scappoose, Oregon.
+Before going to law school, he spent a year working at Villanova Preparatory School as a residential life supervisor and substitute teacher.
 He attended Stanford University where he was a Division One wrestler and earned a bachelor's degree in Sociology with Departmental Honors.
-Sam is originally from Scappoose, a small town in Oregon.
-He enjoys martial arts, rock climbing, paintballing, wrestling and spending time with his family.
+He enjoys martial arts, wrestling and spending time with his family.